BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     → Why should I take notes for a math book?

     - Shorten the time to spend each time on constructing a language system assisting thinking over problems which involves the axiomatic system presented in the book (construct your interpretation from your previous interpretation, sounds sweet right?)
-    - Shorten the time to spend each time on **debugging** errorneous/inaccurate interpretation over modules
+    - Shorten the time to spend each time on **debugging** the errorneous/inaccurate interpretation over modules

     → Why should I do exercise after reading?